iamacz/Weibo/README.md

 # SentimentAnalysisofWeibo
-I used the sentiment dictionary to predict the sentiment of post scraped from weibo.cn, here we will have the
+I used the sentiment dictionary to predict the sentiment of post scraped from weibo.cn, here we will have the following contents.

-## Content:
+## Contents:
 ### 1. a weibo spider:
 It can scrape the posts from weibo.cn.
 It will give you as many posts as possible that is related to the kwyword during the period(from starttime to end time)
 ### 2. a slapdash sentiment analysis: